0123gabriel/Ubuntu_ROS_Tutorial/Install_RoadRunner.md

 # Creating a road

-This section explains a reduced number of tools RoadRunner has, if you are interested in try new things, you can check the RoadRunner website (https://la.mathworks.com/solutions/automated-driving/roadrunner-tutorial.html) (this one a more advanced https://la.mathworks.com/videos/series/getting-started-with-roadrunner.html)
+This section explains a reduced number of tools RoadRunner has, if you are interested in try differente tools, you can check the RoadRunner website (https://la.mathworks.com/solutions/automated-driving/roadrunner-tutorial.html) (this one a more advanced https://la.mathworks.com/videos/series/getting-started-with-roadrunner.html)

-1. Click on New Project, and the give a name for the project, select the location of it, and check the boxes you want.
+1. Click on New Project, and then give a name for the project, select the location of it, and check the boxes you want.

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/69014a68-ecb7-4d0e-abdd-e94e83c03726)